 - Turner Network (47 million unique visitors): Online news is hot, no matter what Sam Zell says.

 - Viacom Digital (47 million unique visitors): MTV is the standout

 The top 15 Websites are Google, Yahoo, Youtube, Facebook, Microsoft sites, AOL, eBay, Wikimedia, Amazon, Apple, Glam, Turner, and Viacom.
-Which ones will still be strong in 2019, and which will be in the deadpool?
+Which ones will still be strong next year, and which will be in the deadpool?

 Details about the top 15 web properties were collected from news sites around the internet.